 Yes, not a problem.
 Just bear in mind the postage costs and how big yor object is.

 Scanning shiny or dark objects can be tricky for most 3D scanners.
-The way around this, is to spray the object with a non-reflective spray.
+The way around this is to coat the object with a non-reflective spray.
 Don’t worry though, it’s residue-free and self-evaporating, so no cleanup is required.

 We use 3D scanners that scan using structured light.
 It basically projects a pattern onto the surface of the object and cameras data.

 Have you handmade a prototype?
 Do you need to reverse an old mould?
 You want to create custom car parts?
-The list goes on, buy if you a problem and you need a solution, we’re here to help.
+The list goes on, but it all comes back to creating a digital 3D model of your object.

 3D Printing FAQ's

 Let us answer some of the questions people have when it comes to 3D printing.
-If we don’t cover all your questions, you might have then check out our 3D printing services page for more detail and to get your order started.
+If we don’t cover all your questions, take a look at our 3D printing services page for more detail and to get your order started.

-Our SLS 3D printing is a fantastic technology.
-It can print moving parts in one go, and there is no support structures needed.
+Our SLS printing service is a fantastic technology.
+It can print moving parts in one go, and there are no support structures needed.
 The parts are strong because of the way they are printed and the process they go through.

 All parts are printed with Nylon PA12.

-You can save money with our 3D printing service by nesting your parts.
+You can save money when 3D printing by nesting your parts.
 What is nesting?

-Lets say you have a bowl and you printed that on it’s own, that’s not an issue, but what about all the space inside the bowl?
+Let’s say you have a bowl and you printed that on its own, that’s not an issue, but what about all the space inside the bowl?
 Why not stack the 2 bowls together with a 1.5 mm gap or place another model that fits inside the bowl?
 That is nesting.
-Are prices are worked out by the square cm, not by the shape of the model.
+Our prices are worked out by the square cm, not by the shape of the model.